+44 (0)1896 892156

 ** European Union countries, not including England, Northern Ireland or Wales.

-Bursaries for students from England, Northern Ireland or Wales starting undergraduate degree programmes in 2016
+Bursaries for students from England, Northern Ireland or Wales starting undergraduate degree courses in 2017

 In addition to government maintenance loans and grants towards the costs of fees and living costs, we are offering generous financial support to attract and support eligible students from England, Northern Ireland or Wales:

 View our full range of undergraduate scholarships.

 You'll find a friendly, lively community here on a compact campus that makes it easy to access all our facilities.

 Heriot-Watt consistently achieves high ranking across a number of key university league tables.